jamesmcm/vopono/USERGUIDE.md

 systemctl start --user vopono
 ```

-If you do not have passwordless sudo access (i.e. privilege escalation
+If you do not have passwordless sudo access, prefer the root daemon approach above (`vopono-daemon`) and keep using `vopono exec` as your user.
-requires entering the password) then you could use a root service and
-set up vopono on the root account.
-But note [this issue](https://github.com/jamesmcm/vopono/issues/84) currently
-makes this problematic for forwarding ports.

 #### Privoxy